FAIRplus/FAIR_tool_discoverer_backend/README.md

 RESULTS_COLLECTION=results
 ```

+The API logs are stored in the `/app/logs` directory.
+The directory is mounted as a volume in the container.

 #### Using a mock database in a Docker and docker-compose

 The API can be run with a mock database in a Docker container.
 The mock database is generated from the data in the Software Observatory.
 A seed database for development purposes can be build with the Dockerfile in `database/mongo-seed`.